JalexSocial/rizzy.docs/content/docs/framework/viewcontext.md

 - **Htmx**: Gets the HTMX context for the current request, enabling HTMX specific operations and interactions within the application.
 See [HTMX Request](/docs/htmx/request/) and [HTMX Response](/docs/htmx/response/) documentation for more information.
 - **HttpContext**: Provides access to the `Microsoft.AspNetCore.Http.HttpContext` for the current request, useful for accessing request and response information.
-- **Url**: Offers access to the MVC `IUrlHelper` which contains methods to build URLs for ASP.NET MVC within an application, facilitating navigation and URL generation.
 - **RouteData**: Gets the `AspNetCore.Routing.RouteData` for the current request, useful for retrieving route information.
 - **ComponentType**: The type of the Razor component being rendered.
 This property is set when configuring the view and is used internally to identify the component.
 - **ComponentParameters**: A dictionary containing all the parameters that are set on the component view, allowing dynamic parameter passing to Razor Components.
-- **ActionContext**: The ActionContext in MVC controllers is a core component of the ASP.NET Core MVC framework that encapsulates information about the current HTTP request cycle's context as it pertains to an action method's execution.
-This is only set if there is a currently executing action method.

 ## Methods